wlillisdev/hudson-homes/README.md

 # Bugs

-  - After running the site through HTML checker a number of small bugs were identified.
-Each error was identified and solution applied, i went through all pages and fixed any errors.
+  - After running the site through HTML checker, a number of small bugs were identified.
+Each error was identified and an appropriate solution applied, i went through all pages and fixed any errors.
+It was good lesson and practice in finding problems with code and fixing them.
-  - After Running the all pages through lighthouse it identified issues with a number of images due to size.
-Thee images were reduced in size in improve results.
+  - After Running the all pages through lighthouse, it identified issues with a number of images due to size.
+Lighthouse suggested to change some larger images from jpg to avif which was done
+  - The what we do section on the home page i was having trouble in getting it to be responsvie, i decieded to implement css grid which worked out well and fixed the problem